 The feedback received indicated that people were very satisfied with the current care and support.
-During the inspection we spoke with the senior day care worker, a day care worker, three support workers, nine service users and two service users' representatives.
+During the inspection we spoke with the manager, senior day care worker, three support workers and one service user.
 Comments are detailed below.

 Comments from staff included: